 When was the last time you deep cleaned your cutting boards?
 Chances are harmful bacteria is managing to linger on your boards!
 Sprinkle them with salt or baking soda and give it a good scrub with the paste.
 Rinse thoroughly with hot water and dry.
 You can even run a lemon over your cutting boards to remove food stains and odors.

 Spring is also the perfect time to ensure your appliances and systems run smoothly all year long.
 Get your refrigerator, oven, stove or any other electrical appliance fixed now.
-You can call Able Appliance Service for same day appliance repair and 24/7 emergency service in Northern Virginia, DC, and Maryland.
+You can call Able Appliance & HVAC Service for same day appliance repair and 24/7 emergency service in Northern Virginia, DC, and Maryland.